openbmc/docs/designs/mctp.md

 addressing mechanisms.
 The actual transmit/receive of those packets is up to the hardware binding of the MCTP transport.

-For OpenBMC, we would introduce a "MCTP+applications" daemon, which implements the transport over a configurable hardware channel (eg., Serial UART, I2C or PCI), and provides handlers for any incoming MCTP application requests.
-This daemon is responsible for the packetisation and routing of MCTP messages from external endpoints, and handling the application layer requests.
+For OpenBMC, we would introduce a MCTP daemon, which implements the transport over a configurable hardware channel (eg., Serial UART, I2C or PCIe), and provides a socket-based interface for other processes to send and receive complete MCTP messages.
+This daemon is responsible for the packetisation and routing of MCTP messages from external endpoints, and handling the forwarding these messages to and from individual handler applications.
+This includes handling local MCTP-stack configuration, like local EID assignments.

 This daemon has a few components: